keu/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 6: Create a custom serialization method to handle Pandas dataframes

 A powerful feature of custom XCom backends is the possibility to create custom serialization and deserialization methods.
 This is particularly useful for handling objects that cannot be JSON-serialized.
 In this step, you will create a new custom XCom backend that can save the contents of a [Pandas](https://pandas.pydata.org/) dataframe as a CSV file.
+When you serialize your data as a CSV file, you can query it with tools like [csvq](https://mithrandie.github.io/csvq/).

+Note that as of Airflow 2.6, Pandas dataframes can be serialized by the standard XCom backend using `pyarrow`.
+This step is still useful if you are using an older version of Airflow.

 :::info